noah-nuebling/mac-mouse-fix/Localization/Localization Readme.md

 ## Memory helpers

 - Don't change the keys for NSLocalizedString()!
-Otherwise all the existing translations will be deleted.
+Otherwise all the existing translations for the key don't work anymore.
-- Use `bartycrouch update -v` and `bartycrouch lint` from Terminal.
-These are also executed by a build script.
+- Building the App or the Helper executes the Localization/Code/UpdateStrings script.
+It orders the key-value-pairs and brings the comments up-to-date.
 - To test layout
     - In build scheme, set argument `-NSConstraintBasedLayoutVisualizeMutuallyExclusiveConstraints YES`
     - In build scheme set pseudo language (e.g. double length)
 - NSLocalizedString() convention: Example: `NSLocalizedString("enabled-toggle.hint", comment: "First draft: Mac Mouse Fix will stay enabled after you close it || Note: Some useful note")`
-- In the `.bartycrouch.toml -> [update.code]` routine, we don't really want the __additive__ option.
-(It prevents cleanup of unused keys), but without it, bartycrouch started deleting all our translations from `Localizable.strings` when we added the `Shared` folder to the search folders in commit c540b4fe88f832ba5364c70587c670a38e42c753.

 ## Notes

 TODO: We're using `en` as language ID for English and `de` as language ID for German.
 It might be be better to use `en-US` and `de-DE`?
 Because that's more accurate and clear if ppl add regional variants such as `de-CH`?
 We're also using `en-US` and `de-DE` as identifiers on the mmf website and the `markdown_generator.py`.
 Update: We changed all German translations to lang code `de`, so it shows up neatly in State of Localization.
+For English it's not important that all the language IDs match since it's the development language and doesn't show up in the State of Localization anyways.

-## Basic guide
+## Basic Localization Guide

 - https://medium.com/@mds6058/localization-in-ios-and-how-to-make-it-not-suck-3adcbc3ec08f
 - Covers all the (confusing) basics and setup